-In relation to paragraph 1 of your request (the investigation report), the OPCC was bound to consider the following exemptions under Part II the Act, which we understand as an experienced journalist you are familiar with:
+The OPCC was bound to consider the following exemptions under Part II the Act:

-• Section 31 (Law enforcement), in particular subsection (1)(g) which refers to the exercise by any public authority of its functions for any of the purposes specified in subsection (2).
+- Section 31 (Law enforcement), in particular subsection (1)(g) which refers to the exercise by any public authority of its functions for any of the purposes specified in subsection (2).
 Section 31(2) refers to (a) the purpose of ascertaining whether any person has failed to comply with the law, (b) the purpose of ascertaining whether any person is responsible for any conduct which is improper, and (c) the purpose of ascertaining whether circumstances which would justify regulatory action in pursuance of any enactment exist or may arise.
 Each of those subsections warranted consideration in this case.
-The Commissioner has statutory functions in relation to the police misconduct regime, under the Police Reform Act 2002 and the

-Police (Conduct) Regulations 2012 (the PCR).
-The investigation report considers whether Mr Gilmore misconducted himself by reference to the Standards of Professional Behaviour for police officers in schedule 2 of the PCR.
-In this connection I note that there have not been any proceedings against Mr Gilmore and the allegations have not been tested at a hearing and have not been proved.

-Section 40 (Personal information), in particular subsection (2) because the investigation report contains personal data relating to Mr Gilmore and personal data relating to other persons who were witnesses or otherwise are identified.
-We appreciate that section 40 is an absolute exemption, however it requires consideration of whether disclosure of the information requested would contravene the Data Protection Act 1998, which in turn requires consideration of fairness in all the circumstances, which may include the public interest in the subject matter of the investigation report.
+The Commissioner has statutory functions in relation to the police misconduct regime, under the Police Reform Act 2002 and the Police (Conduct) Regulations 2012 (the PCR). - Section 40 (Personal information), in particular subsection (2) because the correspondence contains personal data relating to Mr Gilmore and personal data relating to other persons who were witnesses or otherwise are identified.
+We appreciate that section 40 is an absolute exemption, however it requires consideration of whether disclosure of the information requested would contravene the Data Protection Act 1998, which in turn requires consideration of fairness in all the circumstances, which may include the public interest in the subject matter of the investigation report. - Section 30 (Investigations and proceedings conducted by public authorities), in particular section 30(2) in relation to the misconduct investigation being conducted by the Commissioner with the assistance of Lancashire Police (see the references to functions in connection with section 31(2) of the FOI Act, referred to above).
+The investigation drew in part on confidential sources, referred to in some of the emails which may fall within your request.